Amazon Systems Manager Inventory

 EventBridge support

-This Systems Manager capability is supported as an event type in Amazon EventBridge rules.
+This Systems Manager tool is supported as an event type in Amazon EventBridge rules.
 For information, see Monitoring Systems Manager events with Amazon EventBridge and Reference: Amazon EventBridge event patterns and types for Systems Manager.